Communication: Interpersonal

 Interpersonal communication can be synchronous or asynchronous.
-For asynchronous communication, the different parties take turns in sending and receiving messages.
-An example would be the exchange of letters or emails.
+For asynchronous communication, the parties take turns in sending and receiving messages.
+This occurs when exchanging letters or emails.
 For synchronous communication, both parties send messages at the same time.
-This happens, for example, when one person is talking while the other person sends non-verbal messages in response signaling whether they agree with what is being said.
-Some theorists, like Sarah Trenholm and Arthur Jensen, distinguish between content messages and relational messages.
+This happens when one person is talking while the other person sends non-verbal messages in response signaling whether they agree with what is being said.
+Some communication theorists, like Sarah Trenholm and Arthur Jensen, distinguish between content messages and relational messages.
 Content messages express the speaker's feelings toward the topic of discussion.
-Relational messages, on the other hand, demonstrate the speaker's feelings toward their relationship with the other participants.
+Relational messages, on the other hand, demonstrate the speaker's feelings toward their relation with the other participants.